>> See Cut, Copy, Paste ...

 suspicious looking files and folders found.
 I recommend the free Malwarebytes Anti-Malware.
 I also recommend Windows

-NOTE: You should have one antivirus & two adware/malware applications ONLY! ... otherwise, performance will be negatively impacted.
-The above three products work well together; others may or may not.
+NOTE: You should have one antivirus program installed ONLY! ... otherwise, performance will be severely impacted.

 6) Keep